 Besides the power wiring, I also had some signal wiring to accommodate: the NMEA signal from the GPS to the autopilot and the stereo rear channel speaker signals for connecting to my crib board mounted cockpit speakers.
 I also wanted to install two 12V power outlets in convenient locations in the boat.
 I also needed to mount a switch for the lazarette LED strips.
 I solved all these issues by fabricating an aluminum accessory panel and mounted it in the wood trim next to the companionway.
 The panel makes it easy to connect my handheld GPS to power and the autopilot, switch on the lazarette lights, and connect the cockpit speakers.
 I installed an extra switch for future use.
 I installed the other 12V outlet in the side of the stereo enclosure where it’s handy for connecting an oscillating fan.

 The original wiring in C-22s (and I suspect in many other small boats) is mostly embedded in the fiberglass itself.
 This makes the wiring mostly invisible but it also makes it mostly unserviceable.
-So, you can’t replace all the old wiring with new, you have to run the new wiring in addition to the old wiring and abandon the old in place.
+So, you can’t replace all the old wiring with new, you have to install the new wiring and abandon the old in place.
 This also means that you have to find places to contain and conceal the new wiring.

 Other good locations are the underside of the hull liner for traversing the hull and the underside of the cockpit sole for running wire aft.
 I used 3/4″ flame retardant (required per E-11) split loom held in place with wire ties (18″ max. apart per E-11) through self-adhesive mounting pads.
 In older boats like mine, you might need to clean the mounting locations first with rubbing alcohol or another solvent to insure good adhesion.
 The mounting pads won’t stick to old, chalky paint.